For Valentine’s or any day of the year, these Yarn Pom Pom Bookmarks with Felt Hearts are a super sweet and fun craft to make and to give.

 Are you looking for an easy craft to make for Valentine’s Day?
 You’re in luck!
-We’re going to show you to make these pretty yarn pom pom bookmarks.
+We’re going to show you to make a pretty yarn pom pom bookmark.

 Some of my clearest memories with my Nana are of sitting on the bed “helping” unpack Nana’s suitcases.

 Her suitcases were an unusual pattern, made from a black and white woven wool fabric and unlike any of the suitcases we had in our house.